Mangroves Land

 • April to June 2025

-April 2025 - Propagule collection proved more difficult this month, limiting planting.
+Propagule collection proved more difficult in April which limited planting.
 SamaÚma tested alternative collection methods, sometimes pausing planting to gather propagules directly.
 Additional propagules were purchased from communities up to 15km away, transported by road where possible, or slowly by boat where not.

 Restoration is already enriching local biodiversity: the new habitat supports migratory shorebirds such as sandpipers, plovers, turnstones, whimbrels, and red knots, all peaking in April.
 Looking ahead, these mangroves will provide nesting grounds for sea turtles, while the reproduction of crabs this month will feed a wide web of coastal species.